CycleCloud/cyclecloud_tutorials/Lab3/Tutorial.md

 ### 4.6 Create a new Cluster with the Salmon Project
 Having uploaded the salmon project into the CycleCloud locker, you can now create a new cluster in CycleCloud and specify that each node should use the salmon:default spec.
-In this tutorial we shall use Grid Engine as the base scheduler.
+In this lab we shall use Grid Engine as the base scheduler.

 - From the Cluster page of your Azure CycleCloud server, use the "+" symbol near the bottom-left-hand corner of the page to add a new Grid Engine cluster: